 Public Offering of Shares

-We also periodically make offers to wholesale investors.
+We periodically make offers to wholesale investors.
 Please add yourself to the mailing list or otherwise get in touch if you would like to know more.

 Purpose of this Offer